-Sometimes, we may have problem to boot the linux system that is installed on the harddisk.
+Sometimes, we may have problem to boot the linux system that is installed on the disk.
 For instance, after some administration tasks, or after installing an operating system on your hard disk, you may loose the ability to boot linux because another system may have overwritten the MBR or replaced the boot loader.
-In these cases it is useful to use SystemRescueCd to boot the existing Linux system that is already installed on the harddisk.
+In these cases it is useful to use SystemRescueCd to boot the existing Linux system that is already installed on the disk.
 And once this system is running you will be able to repair the boot loader.

 Linux provides an a

 option is used to specify which device contains the root filesystem we want to

 boot from.
 After the kernel is initialized, it tries to mount the device

 specified, and it executes /sbin/init which will initialize the system in the

 userspace.
 For instance, you can boot with a command line such as